 If you have recently been diagnosed with Raynaud's, you may have some questions and SRUK are here to support you through that journey.
 Raynaud's is in fact very common and in many cases will be a mild condition.
 We explain what it is, what to expect and how to get more support.

 What is Raynaud's disease?

 In Raynaud's, small blood vessels within the extremities such as the hands, feet, fingers and toes are over-sensitive to even the slightest changes in temperature, cold conditions and sometimes stress.
-It is named after Maurice Raynaud, the physician who first identified it, and is also known as Raynaud's syndrome or Raynaud's phenomenon.
+The condition is also known as Raynaud's syndrome or Raynaud's phenomenon.
+It is named after Maurice Raynaud, the physician who first identified it.

 What causes Raynaud's?